 Will Botox leave me with a frozen face?

 It’s no surprise that so many people are against Botox - I mean, there are some pretty bad walking advertisements out there.
 Weirdly, many of these are rich and famous but just don’t know when to say stop.
-But, fortunately, anti-wrinkle injections like Botox, Dysport and Vistabel don’t always result in a frozen face.
-In fact, when done properly, they can have really positive results.
+But, fortunately, anti-wrinkle injections don’t always result in a frozen face.
+In fact, when done properly on the right candidate, they can have really lovely results.

 How do you avoid the Botox frozen face?

-The key to avoiding a frozen face after Botox is choosing a medically qualified practitioner who has a lot of experience in giving anti-wrinkle injections.
-Make sure you look at their Botox before and after pictures to see if you like their work - and if you see any that don’t look quite right, avoid them.
+The key to avoiding a frozen face after Botox is choosing a prescribing, medically qualified practitioner who has a lot of experience in giving anti-wrinkle injections.
+They will carry out a full consultation, to see if you are a good candidate for anti-wrinkle treatments.
+Make sure you take a look at their Botox before and after pictures to see if you like their work - and if you see any that don’t look quite right, avoid them.

-There are loads of beauty salons now that offer anti-wrinkle treatments, and while they are often much cheaper than going to a clinic, there’s a reason for this - they are not medically qualified and don’t have the experience you need to use a needle - and they certainly wouldn’t know what to do if it all went wrong or you experienced side effects.
+There are loads of places that now offer anti-wrinkle treatments, and while they are often much cheaper than going to a clinic, there’s a reason for this - they are likely not medically qualified and are unlikely to be using genuine products - and they certainly wouldn’t know what to do if it all went wrong or you experienced side effects.
 Do you really want someone who isn’t medically qualified near your face with your needle?
 Definitely not!

 The real art of Botox?
 Making it subtle